Moose rescued after falling into basement of Colorado home, damaging ping-pong table - NewsBreak

 BRECKENRIDGE, Colorado ( KDVR ) – This is a sight you don’t see every day.

-A moose needed to be rescued by Colorado Parks and Wildlife after stumbling into the basement of a home in Breckinridge on Monday, CPW reported.334 pounds of marijuana seized at Antioch storage unit
+A moose needed to be rescued by Colorado Parks and Wildlife after stumbling into the basement of a home in Breckinridge on Monday, CPW reported.

 The moose suffered only a small cut on its leg, according to the CPW, and was released back into the wild.
 Its antlers will regrow in spring.
 (CPW said that moose antlers typically fall off this time of the year anyway.)